qpgmr-de/qpgmr-de.github.io/_posts/2025-06-01-initializing-srvpgm.md

 end-proc;
 ```

-Let's assume the `initSrvpgm` procedure is initializing some global variables or is setting up
+Let's assume the `initSrvpgm` procedure is initializing some global variables, is setting up
-something in QTEMP.
-Or you want to register an activation group exit procedure with the
+something in QTEMP or is registering an activation group exit procedure with the
 [`CEE4RAGE2`](https://www.ibm.com/docs/api/v1/content/ssw_ibm_i_76/apis/CEE4RAGE2.htm) API.

-Now you would have to call `initSrvpgm()` in each of your programs that use the service program.
+Now you would have to call `initSrvpgm()` in each program that uses your service program.
+And
-And you have to call it exactly **once** - because in our example, you only want to register the
+you would have to call it exactly **once** - because in our example, you only want to register the
 activation group exit procedure once, as it only should run exactly once, when the activation
 group ends.

-This is rather inconvenient and if the developer forgets about it, the initialization isn't done.
+This is rather inconvenient and also error prone.
+If the developer forgets about it, the
-Or maybe worse - it's done twice.
+initialization isn't done - or maybe worse, it's done twice.

 ### The solution

 We need some code, that is automatically executed, when the service program is loaded and
 activated.
-But sadly neither ILE-RPG, ILE-COBOL, ILE-CL or ILE-C have no mechanism or construct
+But sadly neither ILE-RPG, ILE-COBOL, ILE-CL nor ILE-C have a mechanism or construct
 to do that.

-But there is another member of the ILE language family, that can do exactly this: **ILE-C++**
+But there is another ILE family member that can do exactly this: **ILE-C++**

 ```cpp
 extern "C" void initSrvpgm(void);